These cursed diamond stories read like a Greek tragedy.

 Since their first discovery, diamonds have been imbued with mystical powers.
 Formed over billions of years deep within the earth, it’s easy to believe that natural diamonds have cosmic energy.
 And while that energy is generally positive (diamonds are believed to heal, protect and impart fearlessness)—after all, they are the universal symbol of love and commitment—some stones are notorious for their bad karma.

 These cursed diamonds’ stories are the stuff of thriller novels and make the stone an even more intriguing and mystical natural jewel.

 Over its 350-year history, the Hope Diamond has become one of the most famous cursed diamonds.
 After being stolen and recut, it is said to have contributed to the downfall and death of its owners.
 Discovered in India in 1673, it was originally a 115-carat blue diamond.
 Its owners included King Louis XIV and Marie Antoinette (both of whose stories didn’t end well).

 In 1839, the stone was purchased by Henry Diamond Hope for which it was named.
 Upon his untimely death, his family sold it to pay off his gambling debts.
-Jeweler Wilhelm Fals acquired the diamond, and soon after his son killed him, took the stone, and later committed suicide.
+Jeweler Wilhelm Fals acquired the natural diamond, and soon after his son killed him, took the stone, and later committed suicide.

 That didn’t scare off the young heiress Evalyn Walsh McLean who purchased the cursed diamond.
 But buyer beware: She faced unimaginable loss, including the deaths of her son at age 9 and daughter at age 25.
 Not to mention that after her husband left her, he went mad and died.